 The Alhambra and The Palacio de Generalife

 What can we really say about the Alhambra that hasn’t been said a million times?
-Probably not much considering it’s one of the most written about sites in Spain, and the most visited in the country with over two million people flocking to it each year.
-In fact, it’s one of the top ten most visited sites in the world!
+It’s one of the most written-about sites in Spain, and the most visited in the country with over two million people flocking to it each year.

 Cynical travelers might wonder if this UNESCO heritage site lives up to all the hype.
 However, as soon as you catch your first glimpse of this palace fortress complex perched hilltop above the city you’ll forget you ever had doubts about making the trek to this Andalusian.

-Devoting an entire day, or at least a half day, to the Alhambra and The Palacio de Generalife is strongly recommended.
+We strongly recommend devoting an entire day to the Alhambra and The Palacio de Generalife.
 Not only are the grounds massive, covering 142,000 square meters (1,530,000 sq ft), but there is also a great deal to see.

-The Generalife, which built in the 13th century, was the summer palace for Nasrid rulers.
-Entry into the Generalife is included in the ticket price for the Alhambra and is completely worth devoting an hour or two of exploration toward.
+The Generalife, which was built in the 13th century, was the summer palace for Nasrid rulers.
+Entry into the Generalife is included in the ticket price for the Alhambra.
+It is totally worth devoting an hour or two of exploration toward.

 The design of the Generalife is starkly different from the lavish neighboring palace.
-No surprise since it was meant to serve as a tranquil oasis for kings to retreat to when in need of peace and rest.
+This comes as no surprise.
+The compound was meant to serve as a tranquil oasis for kings.

 Today the Generalife consists of a network of buildings, patios, pools, and sculpted gardens and groves.
 As royalty of the past once did, taking a stroll through the Generalife after exiting the overly crowded Alhambra palace will give you a chance to connect with nature, appreciate the stunning surroundings, and admire the view.